 Of all the organizations storing your information, big search engines likely know the most.
 These companies combine everything you’ve searched for with your emails, you location data, and many other data points.

 Search Encrypt wants to deliver a positive experience for people looking for information on the internet.
-We want to end the trend of more and more tracking and instead skip tracking your personally identifiable data completely.
+We want to end the trend of more and more tracking on the internet.

 Search Encrypt Solves This Problem